Primary / SecondaryRegular price $0.00

 - Water – camelback, canteen, or water bottle

 - Food- snacks, at shooters discretion.
 Normally, one hour is allotted for lunch.

 Magazine load out - arrive with two empty magazines.
-If possible, load the ammunition projection prior to arrival.
+If possible, load all rifle magazines prior to arrival, up to the total course round count.
 If you have numerous magazines, load them prior to arrival.